Roger Moore — The Debonair Bond

 Informed that Francisco Scaramanga, the greatest assassin in the world, is targeting him, James Bond heads to the Far East to get him first.
 Along the way, he discovers that Scaramanga is involved in a scheme to steal a vital piece of solar energy technology.
 Helping 007 is Mary Goodnight (a nearly useless agent), Andrea Anders (Scaramanga's mistress), and Sheriff J.W.
 Pepper.

 Britt EklandThe writers and directors were not comfortable with their new Bond yet, constructing The Man With The Golden Gun for Connery's Bond, and then over compensating.
 After a Ratpack-era theme song (a trademark of Connery's films), Bond bullies a gun-maker and slaps a girl—you don't get much more Connery than that.
 The film is a dual between two testosterone-fueled assassins, which screams out Connery.
 But then there's Nick Nack (and his fate), the hick sheriff, and the school girl karate experts, all of which would be out of place in Dr. No. Those elements aren't bad (the school girls may be the high point of the film), they just don't fit in.
 Then there is the double main plot: James must stop the assassin Scaramanga and James must stop the mad scientist Scaramanga's death ray.
 This time, both would fit equally well in a Connery movie (or a Moore movie), but not simultaneously.
 Scaramanga's personality even changes depending on which plot he's in at the moment.
-As an assassin, he's brutal and cruel, which is best demonstrated by his treatment of his mistress, but as a man with a desire for world power, he's a comic book villain.
+As an assassin, he's brutal and cruel, which is best demonstrated by his treatment of his mistress.
+At those times he is the creepiest of all Bond villains.
+But as a man with a desire for world power, he's a comic book character.

 There are two good movies here (well, one good one and one humorous one about yet another super-weapon), and both are filled with sinning.
 Too bad it's only supposed to be a single film.